-A short scar facelift can enhance overall mid facial appearance and improve sagging jowls by tightening slack muscles, removing excess skin, replenishing facial volume and thereby improving youthful facial contours.
-The resulting scar is shorter than a conventional face lift because a short scar facelift addresses only the sagging midface and not the neck that will require a more extensive scar.
-The ideal candidate is therefore a younger patient in her 40’s to 50’s with mild midface sagging and very minimal loose neck skin.
+A short scar facelift can enhance the overall mid-facial appearance and improve sagging jowls by tightening slack muscles, removing excess skin, replenishing facial volume, and thereby improving youthful facial contours.
+The resulting scar is shorter than a conventional facelift because a short scar facelift addresses only the sagging midface and not the neck which will require a more extensive scar.
+The ideal candidate is therefore a younger patient in her 40s to 50s with mild midface sagging and very minimal loose neck skin.

 A short scar facelift procedure addresses jowling which is one of the earliest signs of facial aging.
-The jowls are areas of skin, muscle and fat that have fallen from the side of the face to hang along or below the jaw line.
+The jowls are areas of skin, muscle, and fat that have fallen from the side of the face to hang along or below the jawline.
 The surgery works by using a well-hidden incision in front of the ears.
-Under vision the underlying muscles and deeper tissues are pulled up and back eliminating the jowls by supporting the loose jowl tissue.
-The procedure is completed by carefully removing excess loose skin.
+The underlying muscles and deeper tissues are pulled up and back eliminating the jowls by supporting the loose jowl tissue.
+The procedure is then completed by carefully removing excess loose skin.

-What is the recovery of a short scar facelift?
+What is the recovery from a short scar facelift?

-A short scar facelift is performed at The Cosmetic Surgery Institute under a light anaesthetic.
-I encourage my patients to overnight in the clinic so that the qualified nursing staff can ensure a speedy recovery by applying ice, head elevation and specialised LED lights during the first 24 hours after the procedure.
-You can expect swelling and bruising for 7 – 14 days depending on each individual patients’ ability to heal.
+Our short scar facelift procedures are performed at The Cosmetic Surgery Institute under a light anaesthetic.
+I encourage my patients to overnight in the clinic so that the qualified nursing staff can ensure a speedy recovery by applying ice, head elevation, and specialised LED lights during the first 24 hours after the procedure.
+You can expect swelling and bruising for 7 – 14 days post-procedure depending on your ability to heal.

 Small invisible sutures are removed after 14 days after which most patients are able to socially engage.
-Swelling can however differ from patient to patient and often a full recovery can be expected by 6 weeks.
-Initially scars may be red and require time to lighten.
-They can however be hidden by your hairstyle.
+Swelling can however differ from patient to patient and often a full recovery can be expected in 6 weeks.
+Initially, scars may be red and require time to lighten, but until then, they can be hidden by opting for a clever hairstyle.

 What should I expect from a Short Scar Facelift?

-Before having a facelift, it is important to have realistic expectations and be emotionally, physiologically and psychologically prepared.
-I emphasise to prospective patients that surgery won’t necessarily change relationships or make you feel happier about yourself.
+Before having a facelift, it is important to have realistic expectations and be emotionally, physiologically, and psychologically prepared.
+I emphasise to prospective patients that surgery won’t necessarily change relationships or make them feel happier about themselves.

-You will look naturally more lifted and rejuvenated, resulting in a more relaxed and less tired look and a tighter more contoured jawline.
+What you can expect is to look naturally more lifted and rejuvenated, resulting in a more relaxed and refreshed look.